 Your favorite restaurants may have had to shut their doors or limit their capacity, but many of them still offer takeout or delivery.
 Not only does that keep the business going, but it also provides income to these independently owned businesses and their staff.
 Services like Door Dash and Grub Hub have sent information to customers and drivers to help ensure safe--and in some cases, contact-less deliveries.
 Delivery Dudes is waiving its fees altogether for at-home delivery.
 Some restaurants have call-in specials you can find by checking their online listings.
-VIEW OUR POST ON OPEN & CLOSED BUSINESSES
+VIEW OUR POST ON RESTAURANT DELIVERY AND TAKE OUT OPTIONS

 2. Buy Gift Cards

 Want to inject some cash into a small business right now?
 Buy a gift card!

 With holidays like Mother's Day and Father's Day on the horizon, gift cards purchased for spa services, dinner at their favorite restaurant, fishing excursions, or even annual memberships to places like Bonnet House and gift passes for Water Taxi, are just some of the ways you can give your local businesses a vote of confidence when life returns to normal.

 Many local businesses have online stores in addition to their brick-and-mortar locations.
 Whenever possible, consider giving them your business.
 Looking for that super cute bikini when you can once again hit the beach?
 Check out South Florida based Surf Style's online shop for everything you need, or purchase a gift card to use at the local Maui Nix or Crocs at Beach Place, Fort Lauderdale Beach.